Tetsu45/Huffman_Code_FPGA/README.md

 In this encoder the following modules were designed;

 1. shift_register(Top-level with internal FSM instantiation)

-Buffers incoming bits, aligns variable-length Huffman codewords, and interfaces with FSM for load/shift control.
+Reverse and buffers incoming bits, aligns variable-length Huffman codewords, and interfaces with FSM for load/shift control.

 2. decoder_fsm
 It analyzes buffered bits, detects valid Huffman codewords, issues shift control, and produces decoded symbols.